xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 ## InfluxDB and Grafana

-Given that Telegraf stores data in InfluxDB, we will validate this by querying the database.
-Execute the provided command on the Ubuntu server where your containers are operational.
+<p align="justify">Given that Telegraf stores data in InfluxDB, we will validate this by querying the database.
+Execute the provided command on the Ubuntu server where your containers are operational.</p>

 ```
 docker exec -it influxdb bash
 ```

-Executing this command will lead you to the bash shell within the InfluxDB container.
+<p align="justify">Executing this command will lead you to the bash shell within the InfluxDB container.</p>

-Upon accessing the container's bash shell, database commands can be employed to identify the sensor-path configured within the sensor-group.
+<p align="justify">Upon accessing the container's bash shell, database commands can be employed to identify the sensor-path configured within the sensor-group.</p>

 ```
 9ef752784c05:/# influx